ArdaXi/Push-Authenticator/README.md

 Because I'm still figuring out what licencing to use, and this code is not for general use, for now I am maintaining full copyright on it.
 This **will** change in the future.

     © Ariën Holthuizen 2012

+This project uses code from RFC 6287 and Google Authenticator.
+Appropriate notices can be found in [assets/legal.html](assets/legal.html).